deejaygraham/sketchnoting-for-developers/draft.md

 exclamation mark could be Something you disagree with or controversial a surprising fact or idea could be a star or bang.
 Book for reference to look up
-Cloud for something to google
+Cloud for something to investigate?

 Over time you'll become more comfortable with these icons and fluent in drawing them.
 They become your "Visual Language" as sketchoting DSL if you will, a programming language for your brain.
 They really are there to communicate with you personally so it's fine if they don't